-Although Infants and elderly people are at a greater risk of infections and complications, vaccine-preventable diseases can attack anyone even young and healthy people, getting vaccinated is important to help you stay healthy.
+Although Infants and elderly people are at a greater risk of infections and complications, but vaccine-preventable diseases can attack anyone even young and healthy people, getting vaccinated is important to help you stay healthy.

 A vaccine-preventable disease that might make you sick for a week or two can be deadly for your children, grandchildren, or parents if it spreads to them.
 When you get vaccinated, you’re protecting yourself, your family and your community.
 For example, adults are the most common source of pertussis (whooping cough) infection in infants, which can be fatal for them.

 Vaccines significantly reduce the risk of infection by working with the body’s natural immune system to safely develop immunity to disease.
 All vaccines work in the same way.
 When you are swallow or are injected with a vaccine, your body produces an immune response in the same way it would following exposure to a disease but without you getting sick from the disease.
 If you are exposed to the disease in the future, your body will be able to make a response fast enough to prevent you from getting sick, the antibodies will recognise the disease and fight it off.
 Sometimes, vaccines can cause minor symptoms, such as fever.
 Such minor symptoms are usually normal and should be expected as the body builds immunity.